 Spinach Artichoke Pull-Apart Bread

 Spinach Artichoke Dip is a very popular appetizer that you can find on the menu at most restaurants but never have you had it quite like this.
 I have spent far too much time trying to cut up big loaves of bread to make the “traditional” pull-apart bread.
 I always seem to mess it up, not get the cuts deep enough, make them too deep, not enough cheese in the cuts, etc. This “individual” sized portion is a LOT easier to manage and still has maximum flavor!
+If it’s the holiday season, you will love my Spinach Dip Pull Apart Christmas Tree!

 How to Cook Spinach